pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 To get set up, fork the repository on GitHub, clone your fork using Git, and then checkout the ``develop`` branch.

-Create a virtual Python environment, install Python dependencies, and install and start the databases that are used by the test suite.
-Then run the tests.
+Create a virtual Python environment, install Python dependencies, install and start the databases that are used by the test suite. and then run the tests.
 The library test suite depends on several databases.
 It's much easier to run databases in Docker containers, but it's slightly faster to run databases without containers.